GabrielSac/MerkleTree/README.md

 Additional features can be implemented, such as adding multiple keys at the same time.

-Disclaimer: currently the implementation does not really hash the data in the tree to allow for easy testing.
+Disclaimer 1: currently the implementation does not really hash the data in the tree to allow for easy testing.
 The encode function bypasses the info.

 # Implementation